fitness calculator

 When to use it

-• Creating heart-rate-based training plans for running or cycling.
+• Creating basic heart‑rate‑based training plans for improving aerobic fitness, fat loss, or event preparation.

 Tips & cautions